gr33nm0nk2802/Data-Structures-and-Algorithms/Array/Introduction.md

   ### Difference between pointers and arrays in C?

-   Answer: Pointers are used for storing address of dynamically allocated arrays and for arrays which are passed as arguments to functions.
+- Pointers are used for storing address of dynamically allocated arrays and for arrays which are passed as arguments to functions.
 In other contexts, arrays and pointer are two different things(we can check by applying sizeof).
 The confusion happens because array name indicates the address of first element and arrays are always passed as pointers (even if we use square bracket)

 ```c
 // 1st program to show that array and pointers are different